 Like Our Videos?
 Then do follow and subscribe to us on youtube to get the latest Recipe Video updates.

-Take out the coated potato slices one by one of the batter
+Take out the coated potato slices one by one in the batter

 Keep frying from both sides until they get golden brown color